 1. Chutes And Ladders

-Chutes And Ladders has an exciting theme: Dealing with success and failure!
+Chutes And Ladders have an exciting theme: Dealing with success and failure!

 Yeah, this theme is a great motivation for kids with attention deficit disorder.
 But what does this game offer?

 I will share a comment from Daren M. Hall, who lives in the United States.
 She said: “I like the board and pieces.
 Very cute!”

 Darren’s daughter was three years old in 2018 and had a problem concentrating.

 After introducing the game to her, Darren noticed a significant change and hopes that the game will strengthen her concentration skill more before “she turns four.”

 The Chutes And Ladders game isn’t only for fun or building concentration skills.
 It also builds some vital lessons on how to: